 The key risks and issues were addressed by the Programme in 2022.
 A predominant issue relates to prolonged securing of endorsement for some of the activities which in turn affected the implementation timeline.
-Though the majority of delays were manageable, delays related to initiation of development of territorial strategies significantly reduced the available time for implementation period by at least six months.
+Though the majority of delays were manageable, delays related to initiation of development of territorial strategies significantly reduced the available time for implementation of the subsequent grant scheme, resulting in the need for extension of the Programme implementation period by at least six months.
 Furthermore, the global market instability is affecting the realisation of the Programme posing greater challenges and risks to beneficiaries to conclude activities within the initially set budgets, while the risks related to low capacities of grantees are being continuously addressed.
 Looking forward, the Programme anticipates greater risks with implementation of procurement processes for the granted enterprises considering the disruption of the global supply chains.
 Efficient support from the Programme Steering Committee will remain critical throughout the Programme implementation period.